 Categories of Water Damage

 Quick response time and the right plan of attack are essential to reduce the growth of mold or mildew and the amount of property damage.
-The category of the water in the affected area will determine its harmfulness to humans, as well as the most appropriate way to proceed.
+The category of the water in the affected area will determine its harmfulness to humans, as well as the most appropriate way to proceed with water removal.

 Water damage can be divided into three categories.
 These categories represent the water’s level of contamination, which must be considered so that procedures can be established for safely processing water damaged structures and materials.